CoreyCole/datastar/LLM_context/alpine.ai.md

 </div>
 ```

-#### DataStar
+#### Datastar

-In DataStar, you use the event object directly and the JavaScript comma operator for multiple actions:
+In Datastar, you use the event object directly and the JavaScript comma operator for multiple actions:

 ```html
 <!-- Prevent default behavior -->